Background pattern

 • Phenobarbital (used for severe insomnia and seizures).

-• Sirolimus (used in patients who have received a transplant).
+• Sirolimus (used in transplant patients).

-• St. John's Wort (hypericum, medicinal plant).
+• St. John's Wort (Hypericum, medicinal plant).

-• Tolvaptan (used to treat hyponatremia [low sodium levels in the blood] or to slow the deterioration of kidney function in patients with polycystic kidney disease).
+• Tolvaptan (used to treat hyponatremia [low sodium levels in the blood] or to slow the decline in kidney function in patients with polycystic kidney disease).

 • Lurasidone (used to treat depression).